 Matching gift promotion can be done in a variety of ways, most of which are not time intensive or expensive.
 Think about how your nonprofit promotes other initiatives and how matching gifts could be incorporated into those marketing schemes or promoted with similar efforts.

 Plenty of companies offer matching gifts.
 You want to know who these companies are, because you likely have volunteers who work for these companies, and the additional funds that corporate giving provides can be a big boost for any fundraising campaign.
 Matching gifts can be incorporated into seasonal fundraising campaigns, annual campaigns, and are one of the top Giving Tuesday campaign ideas to increase fundraising from some of your devoted supporters.

 Companies offer matching gifts for a variety of reasons:

 - Support the causes that their employees care about

 - Use the matching gift submission process as a chance to screen nonprofits to ensure that their money is being donated to reputable, reliable organizations

 - Promote the company as philanthropic and dedicated to helping the world

 Companies large and small offer matching gift programs.
 General Electric started the first matching gift program in 1954, Microsoft has the biggest corporate giving program, and Soros Fund Management offers one of the most generous matching gift programs.
-Online crowdfunding might be the new kid on the block in fundraising, but matching gifts can still be an effective way to raise more money, and even from the people who donate to your crowdfunding campaigns.
+Nonprofit crowdfunding might be the new kid on the block in fundraising, but matching gifts can still be an effective way to raise more money, and even from the people who donate to your crowdfunding campaigns.